Tech 101: What Is UI Design?

 Tech terms can sometimes look like a whirlwind of mixed-up letters and random abbreviations: HTML, JS, UX, and UI… oh, my!
 It’s enough to intimidate even the bravest in the digital land.

 But no need to fear!
-In this article, we’ll pull back the curtain on one of the most interesting fields in digital design: UI.
+In this article, we’ll pull back the curtain on one of the most interesting fields in digital design: user interface design.
 We’ll explain both the long and the short of what it takes to start working as a UI designer so you can understand more about the fantastic opportunities in this field and see if it’s the right job for you.

 - What is UI design?